-It’s being found by the neuroscientists that when we learn, our brain creates new cells, and our hippocampus works far better, and thus we tend to become happier, smarter, and better beings.
+Neuroscientists find that when we learn, our brain creates new cells, our hippocampus works far better, and thus we tend to become happier, smarter, and better.

-Invest in your employees’ learning if you want to sustain for a long time, earn great profits, help a lot more people worldwide.
+Invest in your employees’ learning if you want to sustain for a long time, earn significant profits, and help many more people worldwide.
 The more they will learn more happiness at work they will ensure, and as a result, all that you want from your business will be achieved.

 Mediation at work

-Many organizations nowadays are realizing the value of meditation, and they want to ensure that it brings happiness to work.
+Many organizations nowadays realize the value of meditation and want to ensure it brings work happiness.

-At the office and in personal lives, employees always suffer from stress.
-Meditation can help them become relaxed, get connected with their highest source, and, as a result, bring more happiness at work.
+At the office and in their personal lives, employees always suffer from stress.
+Meditation can help them relax, connect with their highest source, and, as a result, bring more happiness at work.

 Once they feel happier, they work better, feel relaxed, and their product reaches the roof.
 And at the end of the day, the primary beneficiary is the company that has employed the employees.

 Flexible work hours

-If the employees are constantly bombarded with work and pressure, they can’t bring happiness to work.
-And moreover, productivity is out of the question.
+Employees constantly bombarded with work and pressure can’t bring happiness to work.
+Moreover, productivity is out of the question.

 Thus, many companies are bringing flexible work hours for their employees.
 Companies are allowing moms who have toddlers to take the option of working from home.
-People who want to work at night are being given the option to do so.
+People who want to work at night are being allowed to do so.

-The freedom of flexibility is bringing great value to the company.
-People are happier, and thus their happiness at work is enhancing productivity and profits.
+The freedom of flexibility brings excellent value to the company.
+People are happier, and thus their happiness at work enhances productivity and profits.

-Even Infosys started a policy where its employees will be given the option to work from home 9 days a month which is staggering in the Indian scenario.
+Even Infosys started a policy where its employees can work from home 9 days a month, which is staggering in the Indian scenario.

-Steve Jobs said that when you hire smart people, don’t tell them what to do; rather, ask them what to do, that’s the reason you hire them.
+Steve Jobs said that when you hire smart people, don’t tell them what to do; instead, ask them what to do; that’s why you hire them.